 Elderly persons which have undergone physical therapy and have received an injury to the Achilles tendon as a result of negligence may have grounds for a claim, especially if the elderly individual has had pre-existing conditions in the legs and feet which would warrant special attention to such are.

 People who have received an injury caused by negligence to sports terrain which caused the foot to snap back and injury to befall them may have grounds for a claim.

 Any person who has suffered permanent damage to the foot as a result of injury to the Achilles heel, specifically any individual which must use a wheelchair or other form of mobile assistance to walk, definitively have grounds for a claim.

 If you have had a foot amputated due to neglect during surgery on the Achilles tendon, then you may have grounds for a claim.

-Persons which have suffered injury to the Achilles heel and were mis-diagnosed as to the severity may have grounds for a claim, especially if the mis-diagnosis caused further damage to the tendon.
+People who have suffered an injury to the Achilles heel and were misdiagnosed as to the severity may have grounds for a claim, especially if the misdiagnosis caused further damage to the tendon.

 Any individual who has suffered an injury to the Achilles tendon and feels that the injury is the result of another person’s negligence should seek the professional opinion of a claims expert.
 Injuries should be diagnosed and treated by a doctor, nurse, or medical professional as soon as possible.